helyOSFramework/helyos-documentation/docs/source/6-applications-in-yard-automation/security-remarks.rst

 **Target:** helyOS core & Agents

-Auto registration of agents is a feature to facilitate development, it should not be used in production.
+Auto registration of agents is a feature to facilitate the development, it should not be used in production.
 To prevent the misuse of `AGENT_REGISTRATION_TOKEN` in production environments, please remove the token and delete the RabbitMQ `anonymous` account.
 Furthermore, ensure that the RabbitMQ guest account is removed.